AleksiNummelin/pika_ergom/README.md

 # --- Instructions for use --- #

-Once you have cloned this repository, no futher preparation steps are needed to run **pika-ERGOM**.
+Once you have cloned this repository, no futher preparation steps are needed to make your first **pika-ERGOM** run.
 Simply execute

 **python code/run.py**